 By Justin Sanders

 “The Black Belt” is the first of our three-part series about what it takes to build a successful content platform in the age of streaming piracy.
-Part 2 comes out December 10th!
+Click here for Part 2.

 Before skateboarding was a multibillion-dollar industry, it was the fringe pursuit of a youth counterculture kick-flipping in backyards, empty swimming pools, and abandoned parking lots.
 Then video came along, in the form of VHS tapes, and brought this exciting activity to teenagers’ VCRs around the world.
 A global entertainment commodity was born, blossoming into massively popular media products ranging from the X Games to Tony Hawk’s Pro Skater, and creating jobs for thousands of people along the way.